To order Stories about Teaching, Learning, and Resilience: No Need to be an Island, go to Amazon ( for print and Kindle versions) or Books-a-Million.

 During more than three decades as a teacher and workshop facilitator, I noticed that many educators can become isolated from their colleagues and their larger institutional culture.
 They become “islands” disconnected from the potential power of the teaching and learning community.
 That isolation can affect teaching efficacy and resilience.

 I wrote this book to encourage educators to embrace the power of collaboration.
 It outlines (and brings to life) the “7Rs” for success: relationships, relevance, resources, rainbows, responsibility, reflection, and resilience.
-I created thirty-seven scenarios based on real-life/real campus/real collegial issues.
+I created thirty-seven scenarios based on real-life, real campus, and real collegial issues.
 Each scenario shows how to apply these seven themes to adapt to professional and personal challenges.

 The scenarios raise questions about the classroom, work-life integration, collaboration with coworkers, and interpersonal relationships with supervisors.
 Every teaching and learning situation—everyone—allows us to take stock of and strengthen our resilience level.
 And we do not have to do it alone.
 That is the beauty of our calling!
 And that is the strength of this book.
 It recognizes the power of a collegial teaching and learning community.

 I supplement the information and scenarios with links to brief thought-provoking videos (approximately sixty seconds each) that encapsulate the major themes and discussion points.
-You will find the videos below and also on the YouTube playlist.
+The videos are below and also on the YouTube playlist.![]()

 Video Playlist